Loonk112/Twisted-Crown/Premise.md

 Ancient tyrant, thought to have been killed returns from exile.
 Twisted over the years, he is but a shell of what once was.
 A shell that contains madness and illogic.

-Strike down the monster before it is too late...
+Strike down the monster before it is too late..